guoriyue/OS-Stream-Socket/writeups/check2.md

 Checkpoint 2 Writeup
 ====================

-My name: [your name here]
+My name: Mingfei Guo

-My SUNet ID: [your sunetid here]
+My SUNet ID: mfguo

-I collaborated with: [list sunetids here]
+I collaborated with: None

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: Thanks to everyone on Ed.

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 8 hours to do.
+I did attend the lab session.

 Program Structure and Design of the TCPReceiver and wrap/unwrap routines:
 []